dell/omnia/docs/Troubleshooting/FAQ.md

 >> **Note**: This failure does not stop the execution of other tasks.
 Check the AWX log to verify that the script has run successfully.

+## Why does provisioning RHEL 8.3 fail on some nodes with "dasbus.error.DBusError: 'NoneType' object has no attribute 'set_property'"?
+This error is known to Red Hat and is being addressed [here](https://bugzilla.redhat.com/show_bug.cgi?id=1912898).
+Red Hat has offered a user intervention [here](https://access.redhat.com/solutions/5872751).
+Omnia recommends that in the event of this failure, any OS other than RHEL 8.3.

+## Why do AWX job templates fail when `awx_web_support` is false in `base_vars.yml`?
+As a pre-requisite to running AWX job templates, AWX should be enabled by setting `awx_web_support` to true in `base_vars.yml`.

 ## Why are inventory details not updated in AWX?
 **Potential Cause**:
     The provided device credentials may be invalid. <br>